 How does car finance work?

 Each of the products work a little differently but, in general terms, the finance company will buy the car on your behalf and then you will repay the value, plus interest payments.
-There are often 0% APR deals available, so it’s worth shopping around.
+There are a variety of offers available, so it’s worth shopping around.

 Car finance agreements are usually secured against the vehicle for the duration of the contract, typically 3-4 years, and during this time the car will be owned by the finance company (not the customer or the motor dealer).